tttppp/ragl/rules.md

 ## 3.2 Match reporting

-3.2.1 Match reporting is done by uploading the replay file to the replay channel on the Competitive Discord server.
-Both players should be authenticated for the match so that the players can be automatically identified by a replay parser.

-3.2.2 Match should be reported no later than the next week’s Monday 23:59 UTC+0.

-3.2.3 Match winner is ultimately responsible for reporting the results, or the player placed higher in the current group standings in case the match ended in a draw.
-Players are free to make exceptions from this rule at the discretion of both parties.

-3.2.4 The match winner is ultimately responsible for replay file uploads, or the player placed higher in the current group standings in case the match ended in a draw.
-Players are free to make exceptions from this rule at the discretion of both parties.

-3.2.5 Replay files are to be renamed in a specific way before uploading.
-The replay file name should be as follows (all letters in caps):
-RAGL-S12-[division]-[stage]-[initials]-[initials]-[number]
-Where
-* Division: MASTER, MINION, RECRUIT
-* Stage: GROUP (group stage), POSF (Playoffs semifinals), POF (Playoffs finals/bronze match), TIE (Tiebreaker match)
-* Initials: 3-letter initials assigned to each player pre-season
-* Number: game number in the match (G1-G2 for group stage, G1-G3 for tiebreakers, G1-G5 for playoffs)

-Example: In Season 1, SoScared played 2 games against PersianImmortal.
-They both play in the Minions' Division.
-The match was played in a group stage.
-The players' given initials are SOS for SoScared and PSI for PersianImmortal.
-The replay files for these matches would be:
-* RAGL-S01-MINION-GROUP-SOS-PSI-G1.orarep
-* RAGL-S01-MINION-GROUP-SOS-PSI-G2.orarep
+3.2.1 Match reporting is done automatically by RAGL.org and playing on the official RAGL servers.
+Any attempts of playing games on any other server than the RAGL official server will void the replays and the games will not count.
+After you have completed your matches, it should appear on your player profile at ragl.org as completed.

-3.2.8 A failure to report a match until its weekly deadline can result in strikes for both players.
-Unreported matches that resulted in strikes for both players are still eligible to be played (same timeframe as delayed matches).
+3.2.8 Failure to play a match until its weekly deadline can result in strikes for both players.
+These matches still need to be played (same timeframe as delayed matches).

 ## 3.3 Failed contact notices

 3.3.1 In case match opponent is not responding or otherwise ignores the proper match scheduling, the player should inform officials of a Failed contact.
 Reporting a Failed contact notice protects a player that has filed such notice from receiving a strike for an unreported match.

-3.3.2 Players caught dodging or scheduling matches at inappropriate times for their benefit will be punished.
-Punishments include but are not limited to: warnings, strikes, season forfeits, and permanent banning from RAGL.
+3.3.2 Players caught dodging, being unresponsive or scheduling matches at inappropriate times for their benefit will be punished.
+Punishments include but are not limited to: warnings, strikes, defaulted matches, season forfeits, and permanent banning from RAGL.

 3.3.3 The player has to notify both officials and the opponent, preferably in the dedicated Discord channel.
 Any info regarding the contact failure should be present in the notice for officials to resolve the matter.

-3.3.4 Failed contact notices must be sent ASAP, leaving a failed contact notice attempt till after the season is concluded will mean it will not be addressed; matches will be noted as a strike.
+3.3.4 Failed contact notices must be sent ASAP, leaving a failed contact notice attempt till after the deadline for the match will mean it will not be addressed; matches will be noted as a strike.

 3.3.5 Failure to respond entirely will result in a 0-2 loss and a strike.